Listening to Quantum Gravity?

 After more than a decade of successful experiments testing different aspects of classical and semiclassical gravity, it is natural to wonder to what extent the analogy can be pushed into the domain of quantum gravity.
 In particular, two of the deepest puzzles in physics are related to classical or semi-classical black holes, and a complete quantum theory is expected to potentially solve them.

 First, the emission of Hawking radiation at the horizon is predicted to gradually diminish a black hole's mass, ultimately resulting in its complete evaporation.
-The eventual outcome of this process -- a thermal bath of particles in a flat spacetime -- would only contain information regarding the mass, electric charge, and angular momentum of the original black hole, leading to the near-complete loss of information about the black hole's initial state.
-This is inconsistent with unitarity, a central feature of quantum evolution, where information is preserved.
+The eventual outcome of this process is a thermal bath of particles in a flat spacetime which would only contain information regarding the mass, electric charge, and angular momentum of the original black hole.
+This results into the near-complete loss of information contained in the constituents forming the black hole's initial state.
+This is inconsistent with unitarity, a central feature of quantum evolution, which preserves the information in a quantum system undergoing the evolution.

 Second, curvature singularities, where the concepts of space and time break down catastrophically, as in the final stage of black hole collapse, or at $t=0$ for an expanding universe, are perhaps the most dramatic consequences of classical general relativity.
 The physical reality of these spacetime singularities has long been debated, and there is broad consensus that a quantum theory describing gravity at short distances could remove them.